 Much of the shoreline is accessible, and the hot spots tend to vary according to stocking schedules and fish circulation patterns.
 Popular access points are available near both boat ramps, both ends of the dam, picnic areas and a disabled-access fishing pier near Boat Ramp C on the northwest side of the lake.

-During the hot summer and when the water’s drawn down in the fall, trout tend to seek out deeper water – especially under a bright sun.
+During the heat of summer and early fall, especially as the water is drawn down, trout tend to seek out deeper water – especially under a bright sun.
 At this time of year, look for rainbows near the dam, where there is some shore access to deeper water, and also in the old creek channel near the center of the lake, which requires a boat.

 One final location tip: When it’s windy, the fish seem to get pushed to the area around Boat Ramp A on the southeast end of the lake.